jorgeas80/nicar2016-python-testing-debugging-exercises/README.md

 The logging framework provides and lets users define a number of components, including:

+* loggers - provide interface for logging in a module
 * formatters - which control the format of the output log entries
 * handlers - direct log entries to various destinations.
 This could be the console, a file, email, syslog or a cloud-based log collection service.